There are no products in your shopping cart.

 Read about ways to cope with any effects of treatment and getting practical support.

 Radiotherapy should not be painful while you are having treatment.
 However, you may find that you do experience some short term side effects that begin to appear two to three weeks after the start of treatment and can come on quite gradually.
-In some cases radiotherapy in the pelvic area can also go on to cause longer term side effects that may being many months or years after the treatment has ended.
+In some cases radiotherapy in the pelvic area can also go on to cause longer term side effects that may begin many months or years after the treatment has ended.

 Common short-term side effects of pelvic radiotherapy can be: